Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

           .thenApply(HttpResponse::body);
 }
 ```
-**Protocol Level**: As mentioned previously, HTTP is a synchronous protocol.
+**2 - Protocol Level**: As mentioned previously, HTTP is a synchronous protocol.
 The client issues a request and waits
 for a response.
 Message queues on the other hand, are typically based on asynchronous protocols.
 RabbitMQ for example,
 is based on AMQP which is a much lighter weight protocol than HTTP and can operate in a "fire and forget" manner.
 Using the `nucleon.amqp` python library, we can write code to publish an event to an AMQP based message queue in the following way.